mablhq/github-run-tests-action/README.md

 - `MABL_API_KEY` {string} - Your mabl API key
   [available here](https://app.mabl.com/workspaces/-/settings/apis) This should be installed as a secret in your github repository.
+The key type should be "Command Line Interface"
 - `GITHUB_TOKEN` {string} (optional) - The Github token for your repository.
 If provided, the mabl action will associate a pull request with the deployment if the commit being built is associated with any pull requests.
 This token is